SJ E: Preservation

 11 E and 26 E2 have been preserved in Sweden.
 These include three that have belonged to OKB and both locomotives formerly owned by SSJ and UVHJ.
 The first of the locomotives, number 900, was de facto transferred to the Swedish Railway Museum already in 1972, although formally included in the strategic reserve; others were sold to the museum or to heritage railways after being removed from the reserve.

 E 1090 was sold in 1994 to the Zuid-Limburgse Stoomtrein Maatschappij (ZLSM) in the Netherlands.
 In 1998 ZLSM also bought E2 1040.
 E2 909 was initially sold to a Swedish preservation society, but came to Hull–Chelsea–Wakefield Railway in 1992, while the Swedish owner was compensated with another locomotive from the strategic reserve.
 The purpose of this arrangement was to give the Hull–Chelsea–Wakefield Railway a locomotive that was ready for immediate use, not one that would need to be overhauled after its time in the reserve.
 E2 1122 is also abroad since 2015, leased to the Krøderen Line.
 In October 2018 E2 1122 was hauled back to JÅÅJ in Sweden because the leasing contract ran out.
+As of 2024, E2 909 is in storage following the HCW's closure in 2011.

 Some locomotives that had been in storage along the Inland Line were taken over by Inlandsbanan AB (IBAB), the operator on that line, for use in tourist trains.
 E2 905 and a B class locomotive also owned by IBAB are the only usable steam locomotives owned by a commercial railway operator in Sweden.